George Orwell: Biographies

 Peter Davison's publication of the Complete Works of George Orwell, completed in 2000, made most of the Orwell Archive accessible to the public.
 Jeffrey Meyers, a prolific American biographer, was first to take advantage of this and published a book in 2001 that investigated the darker side of Orwell and questioned his saintly image.
-Why Orwell Matters (released in the United Kingdom as Orwell's Victory) was published by Christopher Hitchens in 2002.
+Why Orwell Matters (released in the UK as Orwell's Victory) was published by Christopher Hitchens in 2002.

-In 2003, the centenary of Orwell's birth resulted in biographies by Gordon Bowker and D. J. Taylor, both academics and writers in the United Kingdom.
+In 2003, the centenary of Orwell's birth resulted in biographies by Gordon Bowker and D.J.
+Taylor.
 Taylor notes the stage management which surrounds much of Orwell's behaviour and Bowker highlights the essential sense of decency which he considers to have been Orwell's main motivation.
-An updated edition of Taylor's biography is set to be published in 2023.
+An updated edition of Taylor's biography was released in 2023 as Orwell: The New Life, published by Constable.

 In 2018, Ronald Binns published the first detailed study of Orwell's years in Suffolk, Orwell in Southwold.
-In 2020, Professor Richard Bradford wrote a new biography, entitled Orwell: A Man of Our Time while in 2021 Rebecca Solnit reflected on what gardening may have meant to Orwell and what it means to gardeners everywhere, in her book Orwell’s Roses.
+In 2020, Richard Bradford wrote a new biography, Orwell: A Man of Our Time, while in 2021 Rebecca Solnit reflected on Orwell's interest in gardening in her book Orwell's Roses.

-There are also biographies in other languages, for example in Russian.
+Two books about Orwell's relationship with his first wife, Eileen O'Shaughnessy, and her role in his life and career, have been published: Eileen: The Making of George Orwell by Sylvia Topp (2020) and Wifedom: Mrs Orwell's Invisible Life by Anna Funder (2023).
+In her book Funder claims that Orwell was misogynistic and sadistic.
+This sparked a strong controversy among Orwell's biographers, particularly with Topp.
+Celia Kirwan's family also intervened in the discussion, believing that the attribution to their relative of a relationship with Orwell, as stated by Funder, is false.
+The publishing house of Wifedom was forced to remove that reference from the book.